netresearch/dhl-online-retoure-m1/doc/src/OnlineReturns.rst

 Return link
 -------------

-If you want to only include the link to the return form, you can use the template *dhlonlineretoure/sales/order/email/retoure_link.phtml* instead of the template *dhlonlineretoure/sales/order/email/retoure.phtml*.
+If you want to only include the link to the return form, not the entire block, you can use this template:
+*"dhlonlineretoure/sales/order/email/retoure_link.phtml"*

 ::